syncfusion-content/javascript-docs/js/ReportViewer/Subreport.md

 {% endhighlight %}

-3.Build and run the application, to view the below result.
+3.Build and run the application, to view the following result

 ![Employee comparison using subreport report item](images/getting-started/side-by-side-subreport.png)

 ## Change subreport path
-To change the subreport file path, set ReportPath property of SubReportModel in `OnInitReportOptions` method.
+To change the subreport file path, set the `ReportPath` property of SubReportModel in the `OnInitReportOptions` method.

 {% highlight c# %}
         public void OnInitReportOptions(ReportViewerOptions reportOption)